onflow/flow-go/language.md

     }

     // Implement the required function named `transfer` of the interface `Vault`,
-    // that subtracts the amount from the this vault's balance,
+    // that subtracts the amount from this vault's balance,
     // and adds the amount to the receiving vault's balance.
     //
     // NOTE: the type of the receiving vault parameter is `ExampleVault`,
-    // i.e., an amount can only be transfered to a vault of the same type.
+    // i.e., an amount can only be transferred to a vault of the same type.
     //
     // This implementation satisfies the required postconditions.
     //